Q&A with Shipra Mishra: 2025 Energy Policy Fellow

 My name is Shipra Mishra and I am one of the Energy Policy Fellows placed in Representative Drew Darby's office for the 89th Legislative Session.
 I am also staffing the House Committee on Energy Resources chaired by Representative Darby.
 Coming from the coal belt in India, and having worked in India's massive energy sector, this fellowship was a deeply personal and professional milestone.
 I came to the US to study energy and environment policy, and eventually to Texas - to translate my academic background and professional experience into actual policy practice and explore the state energy policy landscape.

-My focus is on advancing sound, informed energy policies that address growing energy demands while keeping in mind equity, accessibility, and long-term sustainability.
+I aim to advance sound, informed energy policies that address growing energy demands while keeping in mind equity, accessibility, and long-term sustainability.
 This fellowship provided an opportunity to gain an up-close experience into the Texas Legislature and energy policy-making right at the heart of the energy capital of the world.

 What led you to exploring a career in energy policy?

-Where I come from, coal is commonly known as the 'black diamond' and is considered the backbone India' energy and industrial economy.
-Growing up, I witnessed the paradox of energy abundance and energy injustice.
-Coal-dependent communities still suffer from environmental degradation and poor health outcomes, and power outages, while being economically dependent on coal mining for their survival.
-While working in India's Coal and Mines Ministries, this paradox became more pronounced for me, as I saw the gap between policymaking and the ground realities.
-I felt my law background, while helpful in understanding the legal nuances of policymaking, was not enough to fill the technical, industrial and knowledge gap that should inform policy decisions.
-This realization sparked my interest in broader energy policy.
 While working in India's energy sector, I often saw a disconnect between ministries, particularly in integrating technical expertise, policy design, and on-the-ground implementation.
-That gap motivated me to pursue a more global perspective on both traditional and renewable energy systems.
-This eventually led me to the U.S., where I earned a Master of Public Administration from Cornell University, focusing on energy and environmental policy.
-During my time there, I worked with the Climate Jobs Institute, where I researched labor policies tied to energy transition and conducted legislative research on permitting and siting renewable energy projects across multiple states.
-That work opened my eyes to the local-level challenges renewable energy development faces in the U.S.; from permitting delays, community resistance, to infrastructure constraints.
-While there is a global consensus on advancing clean energy solutions, the local challenges tell a different story.
+That gap motivated me to pursue a more global perspective.
+I earned my Master of Public Administration from Cornell University, focusing on energy and environmental policy.
+While there, I worked with the Climate Jobs Institute, where I researched labor policies tied to energy transition and conducted legislative research on permitting and siting renewable energy projects across multiple states.
+That work opened my eyes to the local-level challenges renewable energy development faces in the U.S: from permitting delays to community resistance to infrastructure constraints.
+While there is a global consensus on advancing clean energy solutions, local challenges tell a different story.
 These experiences further solidified my belief that inclusive and resilient energy systems must be informed by people who understand both ground realities and systemic challenges.
-I like to believe that this fellowship was a huge step forward in my journey about bridging those two worlds.
+This fellowship was a huge step forward in my journey about bridging those two worlds.

 What have you been working on during this legislative session?